deng-haoyang/ParNMPC/RobotManipulator/README.md

 ## How to run the generated C++ code?

 1. Install Pinocchio on Ubuntu (https://stack-of-tasks.github.io/pinocchio/).
+Make sure that you can run successfully the two C++ examples in https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/index.html.

 2. Compile and run (supposing the current directory is RobotManipulator).
 Type the following commands in terminal sequentially: